 Case Stage of activity Commodities

-Italy Rehabilitation and valorization of geology landscape clay
+Italy Rehabilitation and valorization of clay

-geology lanuscape
+geology landscape

-Key success factors Problems encountered Framework conditions/contextual factors Impacts achieved Decision making process in relation to mining and land use plan modification instrument for State in how far the case managed to reach its goal and achieve its anticipated
+Key success factors Problems encountered Framework conditions/contextual factors Impacts achieved Decision making process in Problem in relation to Regional financing State in how far the case relation to mining and land private ownership of closed instrument for managed to reach its goal use plan modification mining area development of studies in and achieve its anticipated

 relation of quarries impact on its intended

 restoration (50.000,00€ of beneficiaries/stakeholders.

-regional contribution for Potentially describe on
+regional contribution for Potentially describe or

-the mineral route which parts it could still
+the mineral route which parts it could stil

 development) improve.

-we hope to achieve the final
+we hope to achieve the fina

 goal at the end of 2018